ElrieM/CI_MS1_MBM/README.md

   * Horizontal alignment navs & tabs used for navbar
   * Used stacked to horizontal grid for introduction section on home page.
   * Used container-fluid to remove empty spaces around block while keeping like together.
-  * For the image gallery on About page, used Carousel with captions
+  * For the image gallery on About page, used Carousel.
   * Sign up for newsletter form created with modals.

 ## Testing